-The outbreak and continued spread of COVID-19 is continuing to have a direct impact on the operations of the Company and the aviation industry.
-Demand for airline travel has reduced significantly as many countries have enforced travel restrictions as part of lockdown measures to control the spread of COVID-19, causing airlines to cancel flights and take measures to avoid financial failure.
+The continued spread of COVID-19 is continuing to have a direct impact on the operations of the Company and the aviation industry.
+Travel restrictions were in place for most of the year with the UK Government opening international travel in October 2021.
+The demand for airline travel has remained at 2020 levels due to the threat of new COVID-19 variants and strict passenger testing rules.